shubha028/shubha028/README.md

 - 👋 Hi, I’m @shubha028
 - 👀 I’m interested in web development and design.
-- 🌱 I’m currently learning backend.
+- 🌱 I’m currently learning data structures and algorithms.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me
 -     linkedin -www.linkedin.com/in/shubhasharma0208